amimoto/InfiniteWaves/README.md

 An Endless Wave version of survival.
-However, you will not survive.
+However, you play till yer dead >;)

 Changes to normal survival

 * Wave spawn types progress as standard but get clamped at X/X difficulty
 * There is no trader time.
-Kill enemies in wave, current trader closes and new one opens.
+Trader is always open.
+When enemies in wave are killed, current trader closes and new one opens.
 * 5% additional enemies cumulative each wave
 * SpawnTimeMod gets reduced by 5% each wave (clamped to 50% reduction)